 What it says on the tin - a character with some sort of disability and strong sarcastic tendencies.
-This can be portrayed in a variety of ways - maybe they use snark as a coping mechanism or way to vent, maybe their position as a social outsider has given them an irreverent view of the world, maybe the author is deliberately trying to avoid the Magical Differently Abled Person
+This can be portrayed in a variety of ways - maybe they use snark as a coping mechanism or way to vent, maybe their position as a social outsider has given them an irreverent view of the world, maybe the author is deliberately trying to avoid the Inspirationally Disadvantaged

 , usually overlaps with Emo Teen

 to some extent if the character fits that age group.
 Compare Disability as an Excuse for Jerkassery

 If the character is physically disabled, they may also be a Non-Action Snarker